-Atrovent may also be used for purposes not listed in this medication guide.
+Atrovent HFA may also be used for purposes not listed in this medication guide.

 Atrovent HFA will not work fast enough to treat an bronchospasm attack that has already begun.
+It is used for prevention of an attack only.
 Use only a fast acting inhalation medicine to treat an bronchospasm attack.

-You should not use Atrovent if you are allergic to ipratropium or atropine.
+You should not use Atrovent HFA if you are allergic to ipratropium or atropine.

-To make sure Atrovent is safe for you, tell your doctor if you have:
+To make sure Atrovent HFA is safe for you, tell your doctor if you have ever had:

 How should I use Atrovent HFA?

 Use Atrovent HFA exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

-Store the Atrovent HFA inhaler device with the cover on, at room temperature away from moisture and heat.
-Throw away the inhaler canister when the dose indicator reaches 0, even if it feels like there is still medicine in it.
+Throw away the inhaler canister when the dose indicator reaches 0, even if it feels like there is still medicine inside.